binhbinh22/binhbinh22/readme.md

 </div>

 My skills are broad in Python, Java, Data Science, AI and Cyber Security
-- 🔭 I’m currently a Computer Science student at HUST and a researcher at BKAI lab...
+- 🔭 I’m currently a Information Technology Vietnam-Japan student at HUST and a researcher at BKAI lab...
 - 🌱 I’m currently learning Machine Learning and Deep Learning
 - 👯 I’m looking to collaborate on Neural Networks and Natural Language Processing
 - 💬 You can ask me about AI and ML